jwatt/iframe-crawler/README.md

 Running
 =======

-Run geckodriver in one shell (geckodriver acts as an intermediary between webdriverio and Firefox):
+First, run geckodriver (geckodriver acts as an intermediary between webdriverio and Firefox):
 ```
 ./geckodriver --port 4444
 ```

-Run the crawler in another shell:
+Then, in a second terminal session, run the crawler:
 ```
 # Optionally set IFRAME_CRAWLER_FIREFOX_BIN to a specific firefox binary:
 #export IFRAME_CRAWLER_FIREFOX_BIN="$PWD/firefox/firefox"